turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 Approaches:

 1. Client stubbing - Stubbing methods on provided (or our own wrapper) client
-2. Transit-layer mocking - WebMock with manual JSON fixtures
+2. Production Data - Stubbing the client with manual JSON fixtures
 3. Transit-layer mocking - VCR with automatic HTTP fixtures

 ### Setup: